espaces-marx/ai-radicals/guide_en.md

 Based on the other elements (objectives, target audiences), you may already have a good idea of the format you want to generate.

-Here are some ideas for the type of information that might be included: written or *"spoken"* text (for speeches, training sessions, etc.), intended for a specific platform (tweet, Facebook post, etc.), quantity to be generated (*"3 short paragraphs", *"less than 300 words"*), mentions of specific elements (*"clear punchlines"*, slogans), ...
+Here are some ideas for the type of information that might be included: written or *"spoken"* text (for speeches, training sessions, etc.), intended for a specific platform (tweet, Facebook post, etc.), quantity to be generated (*"3 short paragraphs"*, *"less than 300 words"*), mentions of specific elements (*"clear punchlines"*, slogans), ...

 Thanks to this preparation work, you have already started writing a large part of the content for the future prompt.
 Next, you need to decide on its structure!